denniepatton/Triton/README.md

 Triton first breaks up the provided annotation into equal-sized groups of sites (individual mode) or equal-sized groups of (sets of) sites (composite mode), depending on the number of provided cpus.
-Each group is then run through the generate_profile() routine, which returns site or composite-site region level features and signal arrays, as well as information about any skipped sites when run in composite mode.
-Once all sites have been analyzed for a given sample, output signals and features are re-organized and saved.
+Each group is then run through the generate_profile() routine, which returns site or composite-site region-level features and signal arrays, as well as information about any skipped sites when run in composite mode.
+Once all sites have been analyzed for a given sample, output signals and features are reorganized and saved.

 Within generate_profile(), [pysam](https://pysam.readthedocs.io/) is used for fast, random bam access in the region(s) of interest and to retrieve reference sequence information from the specified fasta file.
 All reads overlapping each individual site are processed before either joining unnormalized coverages across sites, in the case of composite mode, or passing directly to signal and feature analysis.
-Processing consists of retrieveing the site(s) reference sequence, quality control (reads must be paired, meet mapping quality, not be duplicate, and fragment lengths must fall in the specified range), GC-correction at the fragment level (if bias is provided), and nucleosome position re-weighting.
+Processing consists of retrieving the site(s) reference sequence, quality control (reads must be paired, meet mapping quality, not be duplicate, and fragment lengths must fall in the specified range), GC-correction at the fragment level (if bias is provided), and nucleosome position re-weighting.
 For each site the one-hot encoded nucleotide sequence, (GC-corrected) coverage, (GC-corrected) probable nucleosome positioning, site-level fragment length distribution, positional fragment length distribution (one distribution for fragments overlapping